-5.0 STRATEGIC PLANNING APPROACH
+5.1 STRATEGIC PLANNING APPROACH

 This Plan is a long-range planning document for the County.
 The Development Concept in this Plan outlines the vision for the VAA.
 The Plan area will be developed logically, based on servicing, access, and the County's priorities.
 The Plan enables a logical development pattern, while providing certainty to residents, business owners, applicants and the County's regional partners.
-This Plan designates areas in the Plan area as one of two types:
+This Plan designates Planning Areas which are development zones within the Plan area with shorter planning trajectories directed by the policy framework outlined in this ASP.
+Development of the Planning Areas will enable the EMR and County to achieve their 2044 employment targets for the Region.